Tymonrare/coa_tools/engines/PIXI/coa_importer/README.md

 	ui.gnodes.label_text; //Access to nodes with flag --global

-	ui.gbinds.label_text = "Your label"; //Set value of global nodes bind ui.gnodes.label_text.bind = "Another label"; //You can access to that prop manually });
+	ui.gbinds.label_text = "Your label"; //Set value of global nodes bind ui.gnodes.label_text.updateBinding("Another label"); //You can access to that prop manually });

 ```